iRNA-COSI/APAeval/benchmarking_workflows/README.md

 > NOTE: Parameters from the [nextflow.config][nextflow-config] file are read **in addition** to the ones specified with the `-c` flag, but the latter will override any parameters of the same name in the nextflow.config.
 Don't forget to `includeConfig` the `tool_event.config` in the `nextflow.config`

 ## HOW TO: "PRODUCTION"
-When you have completed the steps described above you can finally run the summary workflow on real data.
+When you have completed the steps described above you can finally run the benchmarking workflow on real data.
 Below are some hints to help you get going.

 ### 1. Get input data (= participant output)
 Place the participant output into a directory like `DATA/PARTICIPANT_NAME/` and make sure the files are named like `PARTICIPANT_NAME.CHALLENGE_ID.EVENT.EXT`